When Someone Dies in Scotland

 Unmarried partners

-As in the rest of the UK, unmarried partners have no automatic right to inherit under Scottish intestacy rules, regardless of how long they lived together.
-However, a cohabiting partner may apply to the court under the Family Law (Scotland) Act 2006 for a share of the estate.
-This must be done within 6 months of the death.
-The court has discretion over any award.
+As in the rest of the UK, partners who were not married have no automatic right to inherit under the Scottish intestacy rules, however long they lived together.
+This can feel very unfair, and it catches many people out.
+A cohabiting partner can apply to the court under the Family Law (Scotland) Act 2006 for a share of the estate, but it must be done within 6 months of the death, and any award is at the court's discretion.
+If this applies to you, do get advice quickly.

 Related: See our full intestacy guide for rules across all four UK nations, or learn about rights for unmarried partners.